-Joint Strategic Needs Assessment
+3.1 Joint Strategic Needs Assessment

 The purpose of this Joint Strategic Needs Assessment (JSNA is to provide a clear understanding of the health and social care needs of our local population.

-It brings together qualitative and quantitative data on the health and care needs of the adult population of Perth & Kinross.

-This creates a picture of service needs now and, in the future, and supports strategic planning decision-making within the Partnership.
+It brings together qualitative and quantitative data on the health and care needs of the adult population of Perth & Kinross, to create a picture of service needs now (and in the future) to support the decision-making process within the Partnership and underpin the need for more integrated working.